DanielOaks/drawref-backend/PLANNING.md

 - Selection page: Select category, images, and timing.
 Is the landing page.
 - Image page: Display the current image.
 - Register/Login page: Login via SSO.
-Account is auto-created if it doesn't exist.
+Account is created if it doesn't exist.
 - Admin dashboard: Modify available categories and images.

 Extra: